4. The ways in which God’s almightiness and wisdom are primarily revealed

 God’s victory over Satan is inevitable!
 Actually, Satan already failed long ago.
 When the gospel began to spread throughout the land of the great red dragon—that is, when God incarnate began His work and this work was set in motion—Satan was utterly defeated, for the very purpose of the incarnation was to vanquish Satan.
 As soon as Satan saw that God had once again become flesh and begun to carry out His work, which no force could stop, it therefore became dumbfounded at the sight of this work, and did not dare to do any further mischief.
 At first Satan thought that it, too, was endowed with plenty of wisdom, and it interrupted and harassed God’s work; however, it did not expect that God would once again become flesh, or that in His work, God would use Satan’s rebelliousness to serve as a revelation and judgment for humanity, thereby conquering humans and defeating Satan.
 God is wiser than Satan, and His work far exceeds it.
 Therefore, as I have previously stated, “The work that I do is carried out in response to Satan’s ruses; in the end, I will reveal My almightiness and Satan’s powerlessness.”
 God will do His work in the forefront, while Satan will trail behind, until, in the end, it is finally destroyed—it will not even know what hit it!
 It will only realize the truth once it has already been smashed and crushed, and by then, it will already have been incinerated in the lake of fire.
 Will it not be completely convinced then?
 For Satan will then have no more schemes to employ!

 Today, God has returned to the world to do His work.
-His first stop is the grand assemblage of dictatorial rulers: China, the staunch bastion of atheism.
+His first stop is the exemplar of dictatorial rulership: China, the staunch bastion of atheism.
 God has gained a group of people by His wisdom and power.
 During this period, He has been hunted by China’s ruling party by every means and subjected to great suffering, with no place to rest His head, unable to find shelter.
 Despite this, God still continues the work He intends to do: He utters His voice and spreads the gospel.
 None can fathom the almightiness of God.
 In China, a country that regards God as an enemy, God has never ceased His work.
-Instead, more people have accepted His work and word, for God does all He can to save each and every member of mankind.
+Instead, more people have accepted His work and word, for God saves each and every member of mankind to the greatest extent possible.
 We trust that no country or power can stand in the way of what God wishes to achieve.
 Those who obstruct God’s work, resist the word of God and disturb and impair the plan of God shall ultimately be punished by God.
-He who defies the work of God shall be sent to hell; any country that defies the work of God shall be destroyed; any nation that rises up to oppose the work of God shall be wiped from this earth and shall cease to exist. …
+He who defies the work of God shall be sent to hell; any country that defies the work of God shall be destroyed; any nation that rises up to oppose the work of God shall be wiped from this earth and shall cease to exist.
+I urge the people of all nations, of all countries, and even of all industries to listen to the voice of God, to behold the work of God and to pay attention to the fate of mankind, in order to make God the most holy, the most honorable, the highest, and the only object of worship among mankind, and to allow the whole of mankind to live under the blessing of God, just as the descendants of Abraham lived under the promise of Jehovah, and just as Adam and Eve, whom God created first, lived in the Garden of Eden.

 The work of God surges onward like a mighty wave.
 No one can detain Him, and no one can halt His march.
 Only those who listen carefully to His words, and who seek and thirst for Him, can follow His footsteps and receive His promise.
 Those who do not shall be subjected to overwhelming disaster and well-deserved punishment.